The bracket is powder coated and suits all sizes of Safety Anchors.

 With the XC system we recommend 3 anchors fitted to each pillar or supporting fence.

 My Cross country fence is in two sections?

-Many mobile cross country fences are in two sections to make them lighter to move and easier to store if necessary.
-Before using Safety anchors you need to bolt both sections together effectively making the jump one single piece, then secure with two anchors at the side towards the front and if required another two towards the back.
+We recommend that all Cross country fenecs are single section, if this is not possible you need to bolt both sections together effectively making the jump one single piece, then secure with two anchors at the side towards the front and if required another two towards the back.